Introduction

 Log files are the best resource available for debugging workflows on FME Flow.
 In addition to the general translation details, we can use workspace tools and settings to record additional information to the job and automation log files.

 This article contains instructions and tips for using additional logging tools to troubleshoot issues affecting FME Flow workflows.
 It is best used for general investigation and diagnostics.
-Search keywords and errors on Knowledge Base to find resources.
-Make sure to review the complete list of FME Flow Troubleshooting Guides when you identify the source of the issue.
+Search keywords and errors on the Knowledge Base to find resources.
+Ensure you review the complete list of FME Flow Troubleshooting Guides when identifying the source of the issue.

 Debugging Disclaimer